Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Fermat's principle and generalized Zermelo navigation problem.

-Let $U$ be a vector field along $\gamma$ which is not orthogonal to $\gamma$ at each point $\gamma(s)$ and it is proportional to $\dot\alpha(T(\gamma))$ at $s=b$ (recall Remark \ref{rprevio}).
+Let $U$ be a vector field along $\gamma$ which is not orthogonal to $\gamma$ at each point $\gamma(s)$ and it is proportional to $\dot\alpha(T(\gamma))$ at $s=b$ (recall the proof of Lemma~\ref{claim}).
 Observe that, given any vector field $W$ along $\gamma$ with $W(a)=W(b)=0$, we can obtain a vector field corresponding to an admissible variation as

 where

 Moreover, all the admissible vector fields can be obtained in this way.
 Indeed, assume that $Z$ is admissible and consider $W(s)=Z(s)- \left(c(s-a)/(b-a)\right) U$, where $c$ is the constant that satisfies $Z(b)=c U(b)$.
 Now observe that the difference $Z_W(s)-Z(s)=(f_W(s) - c(s-a)/(b-a))U$ is also admissible, but it has to be zero.
 The reason is that any admissible vector field $p\cdot U$, with $p:[a,b]\rightarrow \R$ a smooth function such that $p(a)=0$, has to be zero, since it must satisfy